-Funding

-Helsinki University Central Hospital Research Funds, Sigrid Juselius Foundation, Finnish Foundation for Allergy Research, and through an unrestricted research grant from Merck Research Laboratories (IISP ID#: 33902).
-The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+Funding was provided by the Helsinki University Central Hospital Research Funds, the Sigrid Juselius Foundation and the Finnish Foundation for Allergy Research, and by an unrestricted research grant from Merck Research Laboratories (IISP ID number 33902).
+The funding bodies had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.